PacktPublishing/React-Material-UI-Cookbook/README.md

-# Hands-On-macOS-User-Administration
+# Hands-On-Material-Design-with-React
-Hands-On macOS User Administration, published by Packt
+Hands-On Material Design with React, published by Packt